SmokyTrombone/smokytrombone.github.io/_projects/PFAS/index.md

 ---
 ## Context
 <p align="justify">Rules and regulations are forever evolving.
-Keeping a companies product range up to code can be challenging, especially when a key ingredient is on the verge of being banned.<br/>
+Keeping a company's product range up to code can be challenging, especially when a key ingredient is on the verge of being banned.<br/>
 In the light of the looming ban on PFAS in a variety of products, my team was tasked with creating a new industrial cleaner that was solvent based without any PFAS.
 I was voted CEO of our fictitious company, MissClean, and was in charge of leading the team.</p>

 ## Company Strategy